CNRResistanceAntibiotic/CGST/README.md

 ## Requirements

-CGST assumes that you have [MentaLiST](https://github.com/lh3/miniasm) and R installed and available in your PATH.
+CGST assumes that you have [MentaLiST](https://github.com/lh3/miniasm), [julia](https://julialang.org/downloads/) and [R](https://cran.r-project.org/) installed and available in your PATH.
 If you can run `mentalist -v` and `R --version` on the command line, you should be good to go!

 You'll need Python 3.6 or later to run CGST (check with `python3 --version`).
-The only Python package requirement is [Biopython](https://biopython.org/wiki/Download).
+The Python package requirement are [Biopython](https://biopython.org/wiki/Download) and [pandas](https://pypi.org/project/pandas/).
 If you don't already have this package, it will be installed as part of the CGST installation process.

 You'll need R 3.6 or later to run CGST (check with `R --version`).
 The R package requirement are [optparse](https://cran.r-project.org/web/packages/optparse/index.html), [questionr](https://cran.r-project.org/web/packages/questionr/index.html), [cluster](https://cran.r-project.org/web/packages/cluster/index.html) and [fastcluster](https://cran.r-project.org/web/packages/fastcluster/index.html).